iotblackbelt/iotdt-device-bridge/README.md

 ## Instructions
 Take the following steps to deploy an Azure Function into your subscription and set up the device bridge.

-1. Create a
+1. Create an Azure Digital Twin instance and an Azure application registration as mentoined above.

 2. Click the `Deploy to Azure` button above.
 This opens up a custom ARM template in the Azure Portal to deploy the Azure Function.
+Privide the follwoing details when deploying the template:
+-

 3. After the deployment is done, install the required NPM packages in the function.
 To do this, go to the Function App that was deployed to your subscription in the `Functions > IoTDTIntegration > Console` tab.